gohugoio/hugo/content/templates/base.md

 ## Defining the Base Template

 The following defines a simple base template at `_default/baseof.html`.
-As a default template, it is the shell from which all your pages will start unless you specify another `*baseof.html` closer to the beginning of the lookup order..
+As a default template, it is the shell from which all your pages will be rendered unless you specify another `*baseof.html` closer to the beginning of the lookup order..

 {{% code file="layouts/_default/baseof.html" download="baseof.html" %}}
 ```html